BardisRenos/QnR/README.md

 ```bash
 docker exec -it postgres psql -U postgres -d mydatabase
 ```
-To check the databases the type :
+To check the databases need to type :
 ```
 \l
 ```